Echo-wu151/XGrad-CAM/README.md

 These codes are based on https://github.com/jacobgil/pytorch-grad-cam.
 Thanks to the author Jacob Gildenblat for the beautiful original code.

-If these codes are useful to you, please cite our work:
+If you find our work useful in your research, please consider citing:
 ```
-@misc{fu2020axiombased,
+@inproceedings{fu2020axiom,
   title={Axiom-based Grad-CAM: Towards Accurate Visualization and Explanation of CNNs},
-    author={Ruigang Fu and Qingyong Hu and Xiaohu Dong and Yulan Guo and Yinghui Gao and Biao Li},
+  author={Fu, Ruigang and Hu, Qingyong and Dong, Xiaohu and Guo, Yulan and Gao, Yinghui and Li, Biao},
-    year={2020},
-    eprint={2008.02312},
-    archivePrefix={arXiv},
-    primaryClass={cs.CV}
+  booktitle={British Machine Vision Conference},
+  year={2020}
 }
 ```